FStarLang/FStar/pulse/README.md

    should be in `$FSTAR_HOME/bin/fstar.exe`.

 2. Define the `PULSE_HOME` environment variable.
 This should be one of the following:
-   * If used directly from source: The root directory of your clone of the Steel repository
+   * If used directly from source: The root directory of your clone of the Pulse repository
-   * If installed with `make install`: The PREFIX directory used when installing Steel
+   * If installed with `make install`: The PREFIX directory used when installing Pulse
-   * If installed with `opam`: The prefix directory of the opam switch where Steel was installed, obtained with `opam config var prefix`
+   * If installed with `opam`: The prefix directory of the opam switch where Pulse was installed, obtained with `opam config var prefix`

 3. (Optional) In your Makefile, define the following variables with `+=` or `:=` :
+   * `SRC_DIRS`: the directories containing the source `.fst` and `.fsti` files of your project, in addition to the current directory.
-   * `FSTAR_FILES`: some more F* files to verify, in addition to the `*.fst` and `.fsti` files of your project
+   * `FSTAR_FILES`: the F* files to verify.
+By default, those are the `*.fst` and `*.fsti` files from the directories in `SRC_DIRS`
-   * `EXCLUDE_FILES`: some F* to skip for verification
+   * `INCLUDE_PATHS`: the paths to include for verification with F*'s `--include` option.
+By default, those are the Pulse library include paths and `SRC_DIRS`.
+     * If you want to use PulseC, add `$PULSE_HOME/lib/pulse/c` to this variable.
+   * `ALREADY_CACHED_LIST`: the comma-separated list of namespaces that are assumed to be already cached.
+By default `Prims,FStar,PulseCore,Pulse`, but if all of your source files are in the same namespace, you can override this variable with something like `*,-MyNamespace`
-   * `FSTAR_OPTIONS`: additional options to pass to F*.
-While `Makefile.include` is already configured to use Steel, you need to add more options if you need Pulse and/or SteelC:
+   * `OTHERFLAGS`: additional options to pass to F*.
-     * if you want to use Pulse, add `--include $PULSE_HOME/lib/pulse`
-     * if you want to use SteelC, add `--include $PULSE_HOME/lib/pulse/c`
    * `FSTAR_DEP_OPTIONS`: additional options to pass to F* to compute dependencies (in addition to `FSTAR_OPTIONS`), such as `--extract`
    * `FSTAR_ML_CODEGEN`: useful only if you want to extract OCaml